ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  Categorical variables can be divided into two categories:

  **Nominal Variable:** A nominal variable’s categories have no natural ordering.
-Example: Gender, Blood groups **Ordinal Variable:** A variable that allows the categories to be sorted is ordinal variables.
+Example: Gender, Blood groups.

+ **Ordinal Variable:** A variable that allows the categories to be sorted is ordinal variables.
 Customer satisfaction (Excellent, Very Good, Good, Average, Bad, and so on) is an example.